hotosm/osm-fieldwork/README.md

 # ODK Convert Project

-ODKConvert is a project for processing data collection using OpenDataKit into OpenStreetMap format.
+Osm-Fieldwork is a project for processing data collection using OpenDataKit into OpenStreetMap format.
 It includes several utility programs that automate part of the data flow like creating satellite imagery basemaps and data extracts from